fortesl/thestore/README.md

 Contribute to this project by implementing the features listed above or <a href="https://github.com/fortesl/thestore/issues">by adding</a> other features you want to work on.
 Please follow the development guidelines established for this project.

 Create unit tests for all your Javascript code in the folder 'thestore/tests/unit'.
-From the 'thestore' folder, run your unit tests with the command <b>grunt unitTest</b>
+From the 'thestore' folder, run your unit tests with the command <b>gulp unitTesting</b>

 If you add new UI or modify the existing UI, create user acceptance tests in the folder 'thestore/tests/e2e'.
-From the 'thestore' folder, run your e2e tests with the command <b>grunt e2eTest</b>
+From the 'thestore' folder, run your e2e tests with the command <b>gulp acceptanceTesting</b>

 Make sure your code builds by running the command: <b>grunt</b>